BrianP8701/swarmstar/journal.md

 i suppose in the future can u imagine the swarm needing multiple of the same key for various operations? tbh.... we're thinking to far ahead.

 during config stage swarm checks actions for key requirements

+chain of events when running instance of swarm

+run it with:
+- action id
+- action args
+- swarm_blueprint object
+- spawn or terminate

+{
+    "lifecycle_command": "spawn or terminate",
+    "action" : {
+        "id": "",
+        "args": {}
+    },
+    "swarm_blueprint": {
+        "memory_space": {},
+        "action_space": {}
+    }
+}

+come on come on get it together what what